wwarthen/RomWBW/Source/Doc/UserGuide.md

 Similar to using the Flash utility, the system ROM can be updated or upgraded through the ROM based updater utility.
-This works by by reprogrammed the flash ROM as the file is being transfered.
+This works by by reprogrammed the flash ROM as the file is being transferred.

 This has the advantage that secondary storage is not required to hold the new image.